tektronix/numconverter/README.md

 ## Contributing
 Before submitting a PR, please make sure you have run
 * `cargo test` - Runs defined tests.
-Be sure to add test coverage for your PR! 😁
+Be sure to add test coverage for your PR when possible! 😁
 * Ensure there are no warnings when compiling.

 ### License